Obesity Diet Woes: What Works, What Doesn’t, and Why it Matters

 Now that you know the causes of obesity, you might want to know what caused the obesity rate to climb so high that it is now an epidemic.
 Well…it started in the ‘70s…

-The ‘70s was a decade of many societal changes, and obesity was one of them.
-The obesity rate in the U.S. held pretty steadily at 12% to 14% until maybe the mid-’70s.
-Then, between the mid-’70s and late ‘80s, it skyrocketed up to 22% to 25%.
+The 1970s was a decade of many societal changes, and obesity was one of them.
+The obesity rate in the U.S. held pretty steady at 12% to 14% until the mid-1970s and late 1980s, when it skyrocketed up to 22% to 25%.
 This is when, most experts agree, the obesity epidemic actually began.

 But what triggered the obesity epidemic?

-Though there are probably many things that spurred the obesity epidemic, one of the biggest contributors, many experts agree, was the low-fat movement of the ‘70s and ‘80s brought about, in part, by the government.
+Though there were probably many factors, one of the biggest contributors was the low-fat movement spurred, in part, by the government.